 A few seconds blip by, “Yes, to the extent there are records available, all the kids have ancestors of the same race.”

 Nikko, “That’s bizarre, who has access to that kind of data?”

 “We do for starters.
-Almost any healthcare database today has genetic profiles that include actual genealogy, who the relatives were.”
+Almost any healthcare database today has genetic profiles that include actual genealogy, who the relatives are or were.”

 Grace B, “That is true, but irrelevant, the genetic profile alone would indicate racial purity without needing to know genealogy.”

 “Duh, of course.”

 Grace B, “You are only human, full of buggy programs.”